Pulgon-tools: A toolkit for analysing and harnessing symmetries in quasi-1D systems: Examples of application

 \subsection{Irreps and character table}

-The irreps and character table can be generated using: \begin{pycode} pulgon-irreps-tables -p POSCAR -q 0.0 \end{pycode}
+The irreps and character table can be generated using: \begin{pycode} pulgon-irreps-tables -p POSCAR -q 0.0 -t 0.01 -u 1e-6 -s characters \end{pycode} Here `-t' (`--tolerance') is the Cartesian atomic-position tolerance with units \AA, used in the preliminary line-group symmetry detection.
+It controls whether symmetry-transformed atoms are matched to atoms in the input structure.
+The `-u` (`--qpoint-tolerance') option is a dimensionless numerical tolerance used only in the irrep-table construction, for example whether the reduced axial wave vector is equivalent to special values such as $\Gamma$ or the Brillouin-zone boundary.
 Starting from the detected line group, the code constructs irreps parameterized by axial wave vector $k$, angular momentum index and parity labels.
 As shown in Fig.~\ref{fig:chara}, for the \ce{MoS2} example, the irreps generated at $k=0$, yielding $8$ irreps and $20$ symmetry operations.